 On the most recent model cars the primary benefit of the CB-26P is improved performance, acceleration and throttle response - accompanied by additional fuel and emission savings, as confirmed by the latest Prodrive tests.

 For carburettor and early petrol injected cars, improvements, particularly in emissions and petrol consumption, can be dramatic.
+Not suitable for Diesel.

 On the majority of cars the CB-26P device works in at